 >>> a == b == c == d

-Three pair of quotes are generally used for multi-line string or docstring.
-Consistency in use of quotes is very important in Python.
+Three pairs of quotes are generally used for multi-line string or docstring.
+Consistency in the use of quotes is very important in Python.

-String data type in Python has below properties:
+String data type in Python has the below properties:

-- String has sequential index starting from 0 and -1.
+- String has a sequential index starting from 0 and -1.

 - String is case-sensitive but not quotes sensitive.

-- String is immutable and this it cannot be changed.
+- String is immutable and it cannot be changed.

 Python String Attributes